S3 method for class 'amerasfit'

 For the "residuals-vs-fitted" plot, the smooth line is added via panel.smooth using a loess smoother when add.smooth=TRUE.
 For the "qq" plot, the residuals are plotted against the theoretical quantiles of the normal distribution when qqline=TRUE.
 For both plots, the id.n most extreme residuals are labeled.
 For family="multinomial", one panel is produced per non-reference outcome category.

 The data must either be stored on the object (keep.data=TRUE in ameras, the default) or supplied via the data argument.
+If the model was fitted with na.exclude, diagnostic plots use the fitted rows only; residuals and fitted values are not padded back to the originally supplied row count.

 See also